 “Reaching the summit is optional.
 Getting down is mandatory.”
-This is the philosophy that underlies all the training courses that we offer.
-While our courses all have plenty of physical and technical challenge, battling the elements, enjoyment and fun, underlying them all is our desire and intention to give you the skills to enjoy the mountains safely, by becoming self-reliant and making sound decisions.
+This is the idea behind all our mountain guiding and climbing courses.
+Our courses have plenty of physical and technical challenge, learning, enjoyment and fun However, our aim is to give you the skills that you need to enjoy the mountains safely.
+We want to help you become self-reliant mountaineers and to make sound decisions.
 After all, it’s only if you get down safely that you get to go back another time.

-I’m Patrick Hickie and I’ve been climbing and mountaineering for over 30 years now.
-I’m a fully qualified mountaineering and climbing instructor holding the Mountaineering Instructor Award (MIA) and I’m a member of the Association of Mountaineering Instructors.
-I’ve held both the Summer and Winter Mountain Leader certificates for over 20 years.
-In addition, I’m a fully qualified International Mountain Leader (IML) and member of the British Association of International Mountain Leaders.
-I’m involved in most aspects of mountaineering in all its forms, including hill walking; scrambling; ‘trad’ and sport rock climbing; winter climbing (both ice and mixed); Alpine mountaineering; ski-touring; and expeditions to the greater ranges.
-I have been fortunate enough to have been on first and second ascent expeditions in the Himalayas and climbed in corners of the world as far flung as Alaska, Patagonia and New Zealand.
-I’ve climbed and ski-toured in the Alps and Norway, and, nearer to home, I’ve been mountaineering and rock climbing all over the UK from the sea cliffs of Cornwall to the north face of Ben Nevis.
+Mountaineering and climbing are broad activities and I’ve been involved in many aspects of these over the years.
+This includes hill walking; scrambling; ‘trad’ and sport rock climbing; winter climbing (both ice and mixed); Alpine mountaineering; ski-touring; and expeditions to the greater ranges.
+Some good luck has seen me on first and second ascent expeditions in the Himalayas and climbing in corners of the world as far flung as Alaska, Patagonia and New Zealand.
+I’ve climbed and ski-toured in the Alps and Norway.
+Nearer to home, I have been mountaineering and rock climbing all over the UK from the sea cliffs of Cornwall to the north face of Ben Nevis.